boot-clj/boot/README.md

 ## Getting Started

-Download Jar file:
+The easiest way to get started is to download the prebuilt Jar file.
+It's built to be executable in a Unix environment.
+In Windows you'll have to use it via `java -jar ...` unless you have Cygwin installed (I think).

+### Windows

+* [Download the boot Jar file.][8]
+* Use boot by doing `java -jar boot-X.Y.Z.jar ...`.

+### Unix

 ```
 $ wget https://clojars.org/repo/tailrecursion/boot/1.0.3/boot-1.0.3.jar
 $ mv boot-1.0.3.jar boot
 $ chmod a+x boot
 $ mv boot ~/bin/boot # or anywhere else in your $PATH
 ```

+### Build From Source

-To build boot you will need:
+To build boot from source you will need:

 * Java 1.6+
 * [Leiningen][4] 2